martinsarrionandia/aws-rancher/README.md

  * Subnet
  * Route Table
  * Internet GW
+ * IAM Policies
+ * S3 Endpoint

+## rancher-instance

  * Elastic IP
  * EC2 Instance
- * Initial IP Whitelist
+ * Initial IP Allowlist for API access
- * IAM Policies

-The rancher installation will be performed by the cloud-init user data bootsrap shell script
+The k3s/rancher installation will be performed by the cloud-init user data bootstrap shell script

 ## rancher-bootstrap

-This componenet will "bootstrap" the rancher serve and set the admin password.
+This componenet will "bootstrap" the rancher server and set the admin password.
 Once complete, it will generate a local [kubectl config file] (https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

+This componenet will run only once.
+The bootstarp token will be invalided shortly after.
+This is by design.

 You may then proceed to interact with kubernetes using the kubectl command.

+This componenet is not th same thing as user data bootstrap, which is performed in the previous componenet.

 ## rancher-config